Keysight/bpsve/google-cloud-platform/Deployment/DeploymentManager/README.md

 ## GCP Deployment Manager Templates for Keysight BPS-VE Use Cases

-This directory contains Jinja2-based templates and schema files for Google Cloud Deployment Manager.
-These templates automate the provisioning of Keysight BreakingPoint Virtual Edition (BPS-VE) environments on GCP, supporting both demo and add-on use cases.
+This directory contains Jinja-based templates and schema files for Google Cloud Deployment Manager.
+These templates automate the provisioning of Keysight BreakingPoint Virtual Edition (BPS-VE) environments on GCP, supporting both Demo and Add-On use cases.

 ---